 If your accident involves a government employee or agency, a different set of rules may apply than the one mentioned above.
 For instance, you may only have 90 days to file your claim against the government, or risk not being able to seek damages.

 Schedule A Free Consultation Today

-For a FREE consultation with an experienced car accident attorney, call Wood, Carlton & Hudson, P.C., at 662-643-4341, or toll free at 866-490-8414.
+For a FREE consultation with an experienced car accident attorney, call Wood and Carlton, P.C., at 662-841-2003, or toll-free at 662-643-4341.
 You can also reach us online.
 With three convenient office locations in Corinth, Pontotoc and Tupelo, we represent injury victims throughout northern Mississippi and western Tennessee.